Instant Loan in Germany: Online Approval and Fast Payout (2026)

 11.99%

-Source: check24.de, March 2026.
-Based on 10,000 EUR loan amount, 60-month term.
+Source: check24.de (June 2026), based on a 10,000 EUR loan over 60 months.
 Individual rates depend on credit profile, income, and employment status.
-These are representative examples, not guaranteed rates.
+These are representative examples per PAngV Section 6a, not guaranteed offers.

-The SCHUFA (Schutzgemeinschaft fuer allgemeine Kreditsicherung) is Germany's primary credit reporting agency.
+The SCHUFA is Germany's primary credit reporting agency.
 Nearly every bank checks your SCHUFA file before approving a loan.
-Since March 17, 2026, SCHUFA uses a new scoring scale from 100 to 999 (previously 0-100%), evaluated across 12 criteria including payment history, credit utilization, and account age.
+Since 17 March 2026, SCHUFA uses a new scoring scale from 100 to 999 (previously 0 to 100%), evaluated across 12 criteria including payment history, credit utilization, and account age.

 - Only visible to you in your SCHUFA file